QiaoNPC/qiaonpc.github.io/content/post/FSIIECTF-2024/keepjohn/README.md

 ---
 title: KeepJohn
-description: Use Munger to guess passwords
+description: A writeup of the cryptography challenge "KeepJohn" from FSIIECTF 2024.
+The challenge required using Munger to guess passwords.
 date: 2024-09-08 00:00:00+0000
 categories:
    - FSIIECTF 2024